madpsy/xpa125b_controller/README.md

 The way this works is the HC-05 appears as a serial port once paired over Bluetooth.
 In Linux this is achieved using `rfcomm` which creates a pseudo serial device.
 This is transparent to the software accessing the device so you can do anything you usually can with serial devices.
 To use this feature with Linux:

 1. Set `use_bluetooth_serial` to `true` and `hc_05_enabled` to `true` in the config
-2. Run `hcitool scan` - this should find the controller as something like `98:D3:65:F1:3A:C0	XPA125B`
+2. Run `sudo hcitool scan` - this should find the controller as something like `98:D3:65:F1:3A:C0	XPA125B`
 3. Run `sudo bluetoothctl` - the CLI will start
 4. Run `trust 98:D3:65:F1:3A:C0` - use the MAC found with the previous scan
 5. Run `pair 98:D3:65:F1:3A:C0` - enter the PIN you chose when configuring the HC-05